When it's a rush or a sedge! But how do you spot the difference? Jon Ardle, Technical Editor of 'The Garden' guides us through the maize

-Grasses, from the family Poaceae, are one of the most successful plant groups on earth, ranging from diminutive, fine-leaved fescues (Festuca), only a few centimetres tall, to mighty bamboos.
+Grasses, from the family Poaceae, are one of the most successful plant groups on earth.
+They range from diminutive, fine-leaved fescues (Festuca), only a few centimetres high, to mighty bamboos many metres tall.
 Mankind depends on grasses: wheat, barley, rice, oats and sweetcorn are all grasses.

 But not every plant with narrow, strap-like leaves is a member of the grass family.
 Calling all ornamental garden plants with narrow leaves ‘grasses’ is not only incorrect botanically, it can mislead the gardener when siting their plants.
 Most grasses prefer well-drained, dryish conditions and full sun, whereas most sedges, rushes and reeds like it moist.
 Some sedges and woodrushes will also thrive in fairly deep shade.